House of Whipcord: Plot

 Anne-Marie makes multiple escape attempts, but is recaptured every time.
 Her friends eventually find the prison, but too late to save her.
 She has been hanged after earning a third 'demerit'.
-As the police arrive, Mark confronts his mother and is accidentally killed by her.
-Margaret, knowing the game is up, then kills herself with the same noose she set up for Anne-Marie, as well as the other prisoners.
+As the police arrive outside, Mark confronts his mother and is mistakenly killed by her.
+Margaret then hangs herself.
 The judge and his wife's henchwomen are arrested, and Julia and the other surviving prisoners are freed.